akto-api-security/tests-library/remediation/MASS_ASSIGNMENT_CHANGE_ROLE.md

 ```

 Please note that blacklisting is generally riskier than whitelisting, as new parameters could be added in the future that also need to be blacklisted.

-### Step 3: Regular Code Reviews
-It's essential to have regular code reviews and audits to ensure that these remedies are constantly applied.

-Preventing mass assignment vulnerabilities largely involves being aware of how your chosen programming language/framework handles this.
-As such, this must be a key part of any secure code training for your teams.
-Regular reviews help in keeping everyone aligned with secure coding practices and can help in identifying potential vulnerabilities early in the development process.